Resilient-Labs/simple-nasa-api-bootcamp/README.md

 # Description: Allows users to enter a date and return the picture/video of the day from NASA's API.

-# Used HTML, CSS, JS, API, JSON
+# Tech Used: HTML, CSS, JS, API, JSON